 - detail all establishments involved in the preparation or storage of the goods

-Evidence of an export permit is required by the Australian Customs Service to clear goods for export from Australia.
+Evidence of an export permit is required by the Australian Border Force to clear goods for export from Australia.

-An export permit is valid for a period of 28 days after the date of signing by an authorised officer.
+An export permit is valid for a period of 28 days starting on the day the permit is issued.

 The exporter as declared on the notice is responsible for the goods and for the correctness of the information on the application for an export permit.

-The name of the exporter may not be changed without consent of both parties.
-Attachment 1 should be completed and submitted to your Regional Documentation Unit.
+The name of the exporter may only be changed with the consent of both parties.

-Once an export permit has been granted the exporter is required to notify the department if the export of the product is abandoned.
-The department will then cancel the export permit.
+Once an export permit has been granted, the exporter is required to notify the department if the export of the product is abandoned.
+The department will then revoke the export permit.

 The department may revoke the export permit where there are grounds to believe that the product is no longer eligible for export.